Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 - In emails and on your social media profiles, share posts and articles that resonate with you.

 - Need help finding images or videos?
 Let us know!

 4. Donate to your own campaign

 - Kick off the giving by making a personal donation of any amount to show just how much you care.
 This shows that your efforts are legitimate and communicates your ambition.

 - Any amount will show your commitment, but do keep in mind your gift sets a standard for visitors.
 Consider how many people you think will give towards your goal and remember: smaller gifts add up.

 - This is the most important step!
 We couldn’t do the work we do without the help of those who give to Mercy Corps.
 Let them know you appreciate their support of your effort.

 - Post a shout-out to donors who have made a contribution on social media.
-This makes them feel appreciated for making an impact and reminds others to do the same.o donors who have made a contribution on social media.
 This makes them feel appreciated for making an impact and reminds others to do the same.

 - Send handwritten cards or letters.
 With so many communications coming via our handheld devices, why not go old school and surprise someone with a heartfelt message through their letterbox!

-- Cheques should be made out to “Mercy Corps.”
+- Checks should be made out to “Mercy Corps.”
 For security purposes please do not send cash by post, but you can drop any cash raised into our office.

 - Donations submitted without a full name and address are considered “anonymous” and the donor will not receive a receipt.